apostolhskouk/ARM/README.md

 huggingface-cli download ApostolosK/arm_reproduction_data_processed --repo-type dataset --include "assets/*" --local-dir .
 ```

 This will download the data into the `assets/` directory.
-You can explore `assets/all_data/serialized_data` and `assets/all_data/benchmarks` to familiarize yourself with the data format.
+You can explore `assets/all_data/serialized_data` and `assets/all_data/benchmarks` to familiarize yourself with the datasets and benchmarks format.